 The problem with the camera is that it has trouble switching from nighttime mode to daytime mode.
-At night, it is sensitive to Near Infrared light (such as what is transmitter from your remote control).
+At night, it is sensitive to Near Infrared light (the same color of light that a remote control transmits).
 During the day, however, this sensitivity makes the colors look strange.
 To cope with this, they have a filter that slides in front of the lens for the daytime.
-This filter binds, and because of this, the camera is always in nighttime mode.
+This filter movement binds, and because of this, the camera is always in nighttime mode.
 I decided to go ahead and disassemble the camera to try to fix it.
-My motto: If it's broke and out of warranty, take it apart! 😀

 You can (kinda) see in this photo the image sensor.
 This metal mount can move forward and back to accommodate different lenses and adjust their focal length.

 Removing the bottom cover reveals the power conversion board.

 Removing the top cover reveals the PCMCIA slot.
 This camera is kinda cool in that it can accommodate either a memory card or a wireless LAN card in this slot.
 Also, there is an ethernet port on the back.
 It has an embedded web interface that allows the control of camera functions and viewing live video.
 Apparently, there is the ability to get some data from the serial port, but I haven't found any information about the protocols.

 Like I mentioned before, the front lens mount can be adjusted front-to-back.The black screw near the top of the frame is used to secure the mount.
 The spring visible ore to the right of the frame is used to press the mount against a set of wedges that control the depth setting.
 The 4-pin connector goes to the lens iris, which is kinda like the aperture of a still camera.

 This is the front of the camera disassembled.
 The image sensor is still attached to the camera frame.
 The black piece of plastic is the filter module, and the other piece is the metal frame for mounting the lens and adjusting the focal length.